yasint23/My_Devops/projects/503-microservices-ci-cd-pipeline-with-helm/README.md

 * Search and select `GitHub Integration`,  `Docker Plugin`,  `Docker Pipeline`, and `Jacoco` plugins, then click `Install without restart`.
 Note: No need to install the other `Git plugin` which is already installed can be seen under `Installed` tab.

 * Configure Docker as `cloud agent` by navigating to `Manage Jenkins` >> `Manage Nodes and Clouds` >> `Configure Clouds` and using `tcp://localhost:2375` as Docker Host URI.

+* If you want to check how it is work from this link 'https://www.jenkins.io/doc/book/pipeline/docker/' copy the Jenkinsfile (Declarative Pipeline) then "New Item" give name "test docker agent' --> freestyle and paste to the "shell" --> apply/save --> build now.

 ## MSP 13 - Prepare Continuous Integration (CI) Pipeline